 Leave out the spinach, or use greens of your choice.
 For example, try finely chopped kale, bell peppers or even leftover veggies.

 This smoked salmon frittata will stay fresh for a few days in the refrigerator.
 Serve it cold, at room temperature, or reheat it gently in the microwave.

 Frittatas don't freeze well.
 They become watery once thawed, so enjoy this brunch or brinner egg dish fresh from the oven!

 Smoked Salmon Spinach Frittata

 - 8 oz yellow potatoes, 1 ½ cups diced

 - 8 oz sour cream, or heavy cream or Greek yogurt

-    - 2 tbsp fresh dill, or 2 tsp dried dill
+- 2 tablespoon fresh dill, or 2 teaspoon dried dill

 - 2 cups baby spinach leaves, roughly chopped